phamquangvinhfpt/coursera-xpress/README.md

 - **No login required** - works with your existing Coursera account
 - **Minimal permissions** - only what's needed for functionality

-## 🌟 User Testimonials

-> "This tool saved me countless hours while completing my Data Science specialization.
-Highly recommended!" - Mark S.

-> "As a working professional, this extension helped me complete certifications in half the time." - Sarah L.

-> "The quiz assistance feature alone is worth it - saved me from failing difficult assessments." - Dev P.

 ## 🚨 Educational Purpose Disclaimer

-This tool is provided for **educational and research purposes** to understand browser automation and web scraping techniques.
+CourseraXpress is provided for **educational and research purposes** to understand browser automation and web scraping techniques.
 Users should:

 - Ensure compliance with Coursera's Terms of Service
 - Use the tool responsibly and ethically